-Over the past 30+ years, Howard Park has become a specialist in the premium grape-growing regions of Margaret River & the Great Southern.
-Over time the viticultural team has built up an intimate, textbook-like knowledge of vineyards across those regions, leading to carefully selected acquisition & development of four vineyards – Leston & Allingham in Margaret River & Mount Barrow & Abercrombie in Mount Barker, Great Southern.
+With over three decades of experience, Howard Park is an expert in West Australia’s premier grape-growing regions: Margaret River and the Great Southern.
+Across 30 years, the viticultural team accumulated an intimate, encyclopaedic knowledge of vineyards, leading to the careful acquisition and development of four properties: Leston and Allingham in Margaret River, and Mount Barrow and Abercrombie in Mount Barker, Great Southern.

-Though each has a differing focus & personality, there are some overarching themes, the most important being control.
+Though each site has a differing focus and personality, the overarching theme is control – to bring or keep the fruit, the handling, the expertise in-house.
 Great wines begin on the vine.
-Therefore, it is important for us to own & run the vineyards from which our Howard Park wines are made, to tailor them from each rootling or bud.
+Therefore, it is important to own and run the vineyards from which the wines are made, tailoring each rootling or bud.

-The Leston vineyard was Howard Park’s first, bought by the Burch family in 1988.
+The Leston Vineyard was Howard Park’s first, bought by the Burch family in 1988.
 It was named after Jeff Burch’s father, Leston, who helped plant the first vines in 1996.
-This Margaret River site is now the home of all Howard Park operations & a truly family affair, with Jeff’s brother David Burch managing the vineyard until 2014.
+This Margaret River site is now the home of all Howard Park operations and a truly family affair, with Jeff’s brother David Burch managing the vineyard up until 2014.

-The second vineyard bought by the Burch Family was Mount Barrow, in Mount Barker.
-Its purchase in 2004 coincided with the arrival of Chief Viticulturist David Botting, although he had consulted for Howard Park for many years prior & had an intimate knowledge of the Mount Barrow vineyard.
-It was an exciting venture that enjoyed enormous success after the planting of its first vines in 2005.
+In 2004 the purchase of the Mount Barrow Vineyard in Mount Barker coincided with the arrival of Chief Viticulturist David Botting.
+David had consulted for Howard Park many years prior, and his appointment saw an exciting venture come to fruition that enjoyed enormous success after a bespoke planting program was executed in 2005.

-Ten years later, the ‘stable’ of Howard Park vineyards was completed, with the acquisition of two more sites – the Abercrombie (formerly named Dennis) vineyard in Mount Barker & the Allingham (formerly named Broomstick) vineyard in Margaret River.
-Howard Park’s winemakers had been sourcing fruit from each for a long time, but the purchases ensured fruit security & viticultural quality.
+Ten years later, the Howard Park’s vineyard ‘stable’ was complete, with the acquisition of two more sites – the Abercrombie Vineyard in Mount Barker and the Allingham Vineyard in Margaret River.
+Howard Park’s winemakers had been sourcing fruit from each for a long time, but the purchases ensured fruit security and viticultural quality.
 The Abercrombie vineyard is one of the most historic in the Great Southern, planted with Houghton clone Cabernet Sauvignon in 1975.
 The Allingham vineyard is a source of Chardonnay of exceptional quality that contributes to the Icon wine of the same name.